3096/ipswitch/example/README.md

 ---
 The patches are represented in lines of offset and value pair, each are 4 bytes.

-Offset will always be in Big-Endian, and it's the absolute offset from either uncompressed nso file or elf file.
+Offset will always be in Big-Endian, and is the absolute offset from uncompressed nso file (or your elf file).
 The value can be either Big-Endian or Little-Endian, but it must be specified in the first line.

 For every patch, it is necessary to specify whether it is enabled or disabled by putting `@enabled` or `@disabled` flag on top of it.
-When encountering this flag, the program will print the last pure comment line that it saw, in attempt to explain the patch.
-Thus, it's also necessary to put a comment before each patch.
+When encountering this flag, the program will print the last "pure comment line" from the file, in attempt to explain the patch.
+Thus, it's also necessary to put a comment before each patch about what the patch does.

-Comments are marked with '/' character:
+Comments are marked with `/` character:

 ```// This is a comment.```